help_outline Skip to main content

 Led by Maggie Lind (clawhammer banjo), Patrick Lind (guitar), and Sophie Enloe (fiddle), sliding scale $200 – $130 per student for 8 weeks.
 Please email maggiebanjo (*at*) gmail.com if you have financial need.

 If you’ve been playing old-time music on fiddle, clawhammer banjo, or guitar for a while and are ready to build your repertoire while meeting and playing with other people, then this class is for you!
 We meet for 8 weeks and learn 6 traditional tunes and songs.
 We start each lesson in a large group and the instructors play the tune we will work on that evening.
 Then, we slow it down and all sing the melody together to learn it by ear.
 We separate into different classrooms for group lessons on each instrument.
 Finally, we come back together and play the tune all together.
-On the fourth meeting, we work specifically on reviewing the first three tunes and harmony singing.
-For the final class meeting, we will meet early for a big community dinner (COVID permitting) and will play all the tunes we have learned during the session.
-In addition to the class meetings, enrolled students will receive access to source recordings and demonstration videos for each of the tunes we teach.

 COVID Policy: